Home of the Friendless (Baltimore, Maryland)

-Home of the Friendless is a historic orphanage at Baltimore, Maryland, United States.
+Home of the Friendless is a historic building in Baltimore, Maryland, United States.
 It is a three bay wide, five story high Second Empire style brick building constructed in 1870 as an orphanage.
 The building provided a home for orphaned and deserted children for six decades and was part of a three-building complex that housed from 100 to 200 children each year.

-By 1922 the Board of Managers and Trustees had decided to sell the property and move to the suburbs.
-The institution is now known as Woodbourne Center.
+In 1922 the Board of Managers and Trustees sold the property and relocated to the suburbs.
+By 2003, the institution had merged into the Woodbourne Center, later known as Nexus-Woodbourne Family Healing.

-Home of the Friendless was listed on the National Register of Historic Places in 2003.
+The Home was added to the National Register of Historic Places in 2003.